 Yellow pumpkins in her black Mirror Room

 For example, in one of her more current installations, “All the Eternal Love I Have for the Pumpkins”, Kusama featured her signature polka dots on large yellow kobocha sculptures.
-Upon entry inside the closed room full of black mirrors and hallucinogenic lighting, the visitor was immediately transported to a world full of imagination and fantasy.
-Standing among the many pumpkins, one should have been confronted by an infinite energy, comfort, and warmth as that is what the pumpkins symbolize.
+Upon entry into the closed room full of black mirrors and hallucinogenic lighting, the visitor was immediately transported to a world full of imagination and fantasy.
+Standing among the many pumpkins, one should have been confronted by infinite energy, comfort, and warmth as that is what the pumpkins symbolize.

 Kusama’s fear of sex

 Case in point, her Installation appropriately named Phalli’s Field13, 1965, featured an infinity field of phallus shapes to help her get over her fear of sex.
 As a child, Kusama’s mother would often send her out to spy on her cheating father and she has reported saying that seeing her father in these sexual encounters as a child traumatized her and made her afraid of sex.
-Her use of phalluses in Phalli’s Field, just like her continued usage of pumpkins, has therefore been an obsession that has helped her overcome her uncertainties
+Her use of phalluses in Phalli’s Field, just like her continued usage of pumpkins, has therefore been an obsession that has helped her overcome her uncertainties.

 The meaning of the pumpkins

 Commonly repeated through her artwork and installation, Kusama started using this repetitive theme of pumpkins to overcome her fears, make some sense of her hallucinations, as well as gain control over her feelings and emotions.
-As such, she uses pumpkins and a lot of other components such as dots and phalluses as a tool to re-experience something that once instilled fear in her.
+As such, she uses pumpkins and other components such as dots and phalluses as a tool to re-experience something that once instilled fear in her.